 I know of a parent who gives their children weekly allowances.
 Whenever they do that, they would sit them down with each of their kid to fill a ‘donation’ container.
 They would have a choice to allocate a portion of their allowance as a tithe at church and another portion to savings.
 It is important to note that if our kids choose not to give, don’t place any guilt on them.
 It is after all best that they give with a cheerful and sincere heart!
 If that happens, we can continue to persist to encourage them in the months ahead.
 But when they do choose to give, we could praise their decision and actions.

 Helping our kids learn the importance of needs and wants may help them lay down the way their future shapes up.
 When the distinction between needs and wants blur, kids grow up feeling over-privileged.
 It is important for parents to talk to our kids openly about poverty, inequality and money.
 We can use newspaper articles or media that you come across to start such discussions with them.

-As parents we need to help them to learn that while it is important and all right to fulfil some of the wants, we need to remember that needs can be fulfilled but never all our wants.
+As parents, we need to help them to learn that while it is important and all right to fulfill some of the wants, we need to remember that needs can be fulfilled but never all our wants.
 So even if you can afford it, sometimes saying NO to some of the things your child wants can help bring a lesson to him or her in this journey of learning to be frugal with what they have.

 5. Appreciate the positives

 It is important for parents to bear in mind that it is not easy for a toddler or a pre-schooler to fully understand the concept of generosity and service to others.
 Sometimes they may resent having to give away their toys or donate their money.
 We have to learn to deal with their emotions in the most understanding and compassionate manner, and know that it is all right if they don’t want to do it.
 Don’t be too hard on yourself if they choose not to share or fight over the things that they have.